Yard Waste and Leaf Collection

 - Yard waste includes leaves, twigs and branches, grass clippings and other organic materials such as flowers, weeds and garden plants.

-- Yard waste DOES NOT INCLUDE sod, pet waste, branches over 6 inches in diameter, stumps over 50 lbs, logs, wood, dirt, rocks, trash.
+- Yard waste DOES NOT INCLUDE sod, pet waste, branches over 6 inches in diameter, stumps, logs, wood, dirt, rocks, trash.

 - All grass and leaves must be placed in compostable paper bags or approved, and properly labeled, containers.
 Bags should not exceed 60 pounds.